avivace/dotfiles/README.md

 ### Typography

 Font rendering settings are in the `X` folder.
+Typefaces in bold are in my current setup, while the others are appreciated alternatives I like to periodically switch to.

 **Sans Serif**, UI:

 - Helvetica Neue
 - IBM Plex Sans
 - San Francisco Display
+- **Inter**

 **Monospaced**, text editors and shells:

+- **SF Mono**
 - Monaco
 - Hack
 - Input
 - Iosevka

+**Serif**:

+- Libre Baskerville

 ### Compositor

-Everything is working **without** a compositor.
-However, `xcompmgr` (and `compton`) have been tested to work flawlessly on this setup.
+`xcompmgr` (and `compton`) have been tested to work flawlessly on this setup.

 ### Notifications

-Notifications are handled by Plasma.
+System notifications are handled by Plasma.
 If you don't see them correctly, check if you have another notification daemon installed (e.g. `dunst` which comes as recommended package for `i3` in some distros).

 ## Applications